CSS-Tricks PSD to HTML

 Regarding CSS, there is nothing you can do with an ID that you can’t do with a Class and vise versa.
 I remember when I was first learning CSS and I was having a problem, sometimes I would try and troubleshoot by switching around these values.
 Nope.
 CSS doesn’t care.

-Javascript cares
+JavaScript cares

-JavaScript people are already probably more in tune with the differences between classes and ID’s.
-JavaScript depends on there being only one page element with any particular, or else the commonly used getElementById function wouldn’t be dependable.
+function wouldn’t be dependable.
 For those familiar with jQuery, you know how easy it is to add and remove classes to page elements.
-It is a native and built in function of jQuery.
+It is a native and built-in function of jQuery.
 Notice how no such function exists for ID’s.
 It is not the responsibility of JavaScript to manipulate these values, it would cause more problems than it would be worth.

 If you don’t need them, don’t use them